Sautéed Asparagus Recipe with Garlic and Parmesan

 - Heat a large skillet over high heat.
 Once it’s hot, add the oil and asparagus.
 Using tongs, toss the asparagus so that it cooks evenly.
 (Make sure the asparagus is completely dry before adding it to the pan to avoid any oil splatters)2 lb asparagus, 1 tablespoon olive oil

 - After 3 minutes, add the garlic to the pan.
-Cook for 2 minutes more then remove the pan from the heat.3 cloves garlic
+Cook for 2 minutes more, then remove the pan from the heat.
+You'll know when it is cooked when it turns bright green and bends slightly when you pick up a piece.3 cloves garlic

 - Add the parmesan to the pan and toss the asparagus so it’s coated in the cheese.
 Serve right away.1 ounce Parmesan cheese